MicrosoftDocs/win32/desktop-src/search/iitempropertybag-write.md

-﻿---
+---
-Description: 'Causes one or more properties to be saved into the property bag.
-The IItemPropertyBag interface is supported only on Windows XP and Windows Server 2003, and should no longer be used.' ms.assetid: '35491fbc-fb1c-4bad-86e8-9f19856ed7cb'
+Description: Causes one or more properties to be saved into the property bag.
+The IItemPropertyBag interface is supported only on Windows XP and Windows Server 2003, and should no longer be used. ms.assetid: 35491fbc-fb1c-4bad-86e8-9f19856ed7cb
-title: 'IItemPropertyBag::Write method'
+title: IItemPropertyBagWrite method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IItemPropertyBag::Write method